 Learn to Say No

 This is a big one, and it’s one that some people have trouble with.
-But, do you often say yes to things and then instantly regret it?
+But, do you find yourself ever saying yes to things and then instantly regretting it?
 I think we’ve all been there.
-But, learning to say no to things you don’t want to do, or don’t have time for it shouldn’t make you feel uncomfortable (or guilty)!
-Without saying no once in a while, it’ll become more of a challenge to devote time to nurture yourself, and self care is essential to keeping your mind, body and spirit in balance.
+Learning to say no to things that you either don’t want to do or don’t have time for shouldn’t make you feel uncomfortable (or guilty)!
+Saying no once in a while will help you create more time to nurture yourself and your self care is essential to keeping your mind, body and spirit in balance.
 Here are a few tips on how to say no with a little grace and a lot less guilt.

 Clean up Your Diet